emqx/emqx-docs/en_US/observability/alarms.md

 <img src="./assets/monitoring-operating-system-ee.png" alt="monitoring-operating-system-ee" style="zoom:40%;" />

-**The time interval of the periodic CPU check**: Specify the time interval for checking the CPU usage.
+- **The time interval of the periodic CPU check**: Specify the time interval for checking the CPU usage.
 The default value is `60` seconds.

-**CPU high watermark**: Specify the threshold value of how much system CPU can be used.
+- **CPU high watermark**: Specify the threshold value of how much system CPU can be used.
 When the percentage exceeds the specified value, a corresponding alarm is raised.
 The default value is `80` percent.

-**CPU low watermark**: Specify the threshold value of how much system CPU can be used.
+- **CPU low watermark**: Specify the threshold value of how much system CPU can be used.
 When the percentage is lowered to the specified value, a corresponding alarm is released.
 The default value is `60` percent.

-**Mem check interval**: Enabled by default.
+- **Mem check interval**: Enabled by default.
 You can specify the time interval for periodic memory checks.
 The default value is `60` seconds.

-**SysMem high watermark**: Specify the threshold for how much system memory can be allocated.
+- **SysMem high watermark**: Specify the threshold for how much system memory can be allocated.
 When the percentage exceeds the specified value, a corresponding alarm is raised.
 The default value is `70`%.

-**ProcMem high watermark**: Specify the threshold for how much system memory can be allocated by one Erlang process.
+- **ProcMem high watermark**: Specify the threshold for how much system memory can be allocated by one Erlang process.
 When the percentage exceeds the specified value, a corresponding alarm is raised.
 The default value is `5`%.

+After you complete the configurations, click **Save Changes**.

 ### Configure Alarm Thresholds via Configuration Items